massimocaprinali/cloud-foundry-public/getting-started.md

   1. First, download and develop the code of your app.

     1. Click Getting started in your app dashboard.
 Click the **Download the sample code** link to download your app code.
-    2. Extract the downloaded file to a directory, for example `C:\test`.
+    2. Extract the downloaded file to a directory.
     3. Develop the code with your local integrated development environment.

   2. Install the **cf** command line interface (CLI).